 Listed below are Blotter's current set of ready-to-use materials.
 For information on creating custom materials for private use, or for contributing new materials to Blotter to be listed here, see the documentation.

 Class for creating a rolling distortion effect using Blotter.js.
-It inherits from Blotter.Material
+It inherits from Blotter.Material, and therefore has the same properties and functions as Blotter.Material.

 construction